harrist-950501/husky-help-husky/APIDOC.md

 **Returned Data Format:** Plain text

-**Description:** *Checks provided credentials against the server database.
-If valid, returns user identity and a session token (or sets an authentication cookie).
-Supports JSON, form-data, or URL-encoded request bodies.*
+**Description:** *Checks provided credentials against the server-side users table.
+If the username and password match an existing user, the server responds with a simple success message.
+Supports JSON, application/x-www-form-urlencoded, or multipart/form-data bodies.*

 **Example Request:** */login*